roaringjohn/CDDA-Mods/README.md

-Cata++, PK's, Arcana, and Nechronica have been removed from this repository because they are being updated elsewhere.
+Cata++, PK's, Arcana, Nonperishable Overhaul and Nechronica have been removed from this repository because they are being updated elsewhere.
 If I can set up some sort of notification to update this repository when those updates occur, then maybe they shall be included again.
+Links to their proper repositories are below.

 All credit for the original mods goes to their creators.